 Renin-Angiotensin-Aldosterone System (RAAS)

-Renin is a peptide hormone released by the granular cells of the juxtaglomerular apparatus in the kidney.
+Renin is an enzyme released by the granular cells of the juxtaglomerular apparatus in the kidney.
 It is released in response to:

 Renin facilitates the conversion of angiotensinogen to angiotensin I. This is then converted to angiotensin II using angiotensin-converting enzyme (ACE).